containeroo/cloudflare-operator/docs/content/installation.md

   --namespace cloudflare-operator \
   --create-namespace \
   --version v0.0.5 \
-  ## --set installCRDs=true \           ## Uncomment to also template CRDs
   --values cloudflare-operator.custom.yaml

 ## Uninstalling

+!!! warning
-Warning: To uninstall cloudflare-operator you should always use the same process for installing but in reverse.
+    To uninstall cloudflare-operator you should always use the same process for installing but in reverse.
 Deviating from the following process whether cloudflare-operator has been installed from static manifests or Helm can cause issues and potentially broken states.
 Please ensure you follow the below steps when uninstalling to prevent this happening.

 Before continuing, ensure that all cloudflare-oprator resources that have been created by users have been deleted.
 You can check for any existing resources with the following command: